cityofaustin/odd/_jobs/positions/Full-Stack-Developer.md

 *   Two years of relevant work experience
 *   Graduation from an accredited four-year college or university with major course work in a related field.
 An additional 4 years of experience can substitute this education requirement.

+Note: we are not able to sponsor H1-B visas.